Council on American–Islamic Relations: Gender bias

-Anti-union efforts
+Labor organizing

-NPR's investigation reported that CAIR “thwart[ed] employees' efforts to unionize in the national office in 2016.”
-“Service Employees International Union Local 500 said in filings Wednesday that the Council on American-Islamic Relations was trying to bust its effort to organize the civil rights group's staff.
-CAIR responded with a statement Thursday calling the charge ‘meritless.’”
+NPR's investigation reported that CAIR "thwart[ed] employees' efforts to unionize in the national office in 2016".
+"Service Employees International Union Local 500 said in filings Wednesday that the Council on American-Islamic Relations was trying to bust its effort to organize the civil rights group's staff.
+CAIR responded with a statement Thursday calling the charge 'meritless'."

-Allegations of Islamist ties

-Designation as terrorist organization by UAE
+Designation as terrorist organization

-In November 2014, CAIR was designated a terrorist organization by the United Arab Emirates, due to alleged ties to the Muslim Brotherhood.
-UAE Minister of State for Foreign Affairs Anwar Gargash said groups, such as CAIR, may appeal the designation if their "approach has changed", as the law contains clauses allowing "organizations the availability to appeal through evidence and via the courts to have their names eliminated from the list."
-Gargash rejected criticism of the designation, saying "The noise (by) some Western organizations over the UAE's terrorism list originates in groups that are linked to the Muslim Brotherhood and many of them work on incitement and creating an environment of extremism."
+By the UAE

+In November 2014, CAIR was designated a terrorist organization by the United Arab Emirates, which claimed that the organization has ties to the Muslim Brotherhood.

-CAIR called the move "shocking and bizarre," and some international terrorism analysts were also critical.
+CAIR called the move "shocking and bizarre", and some international American terrorism analysts were also critical.
 The Washington Post wrote: "CAIR and the Muslim American Society are not alone in their shock.
 Diverse groups across Europe were also added to the list, leaving many observers perplexed at the scope and sheer scale of the list.
 Norway's foreign ministry publicly requested an explanation as to why one of the country's largest Islamic groups, the Islamic Organization, was included, and the U.S. State Department said they would be seeking more information from the U.A.E."
 In January 2015, CAIR said it would seek to appeal the designation in the UAE.

-In an interview with Bret Baier of Fox News, UAE Foreign Minister Abdullah bin Zayed Al Nahyan was asked about the designation of CAIR as a terrorist group, in which he responded:

-The United States government has not listed CAIR as a terrorist organization.
+CAIR has criticized UAE for targeting and detaining American Muslims, such as the civil rights attorney and human rights activist Asim Ghafoor, the former attorney of Jamal Khashoggi, the Washington Post journalist assassinated by agents of the Saudi government in the Saudi consulate in Istanbul.
+Ghafoor helped establish the organization Democracy for the Arab World Now (DAWN), which has focused part of its work on human rights violations in the UAE.
+CAIR has claimed that, "The real reason the UAE targeted Ghafoor became even clearer when Emirati media outlets began publishing unhinged, Islamophobic hit-pieces slandering him as a “terrorist” for his pro-democracy work with DAWN and other groups."
+It also argued that, "the UAE’s history targeting American Muslims" is part of a effort to spread authoritarianism in the Middle East.